Orders, decorations, and medals of India

 The Indian honours system is the system of awards given to individuals for a variety of services to the Republic of India.
 The categories of awards are as follows:

 Civilian awards

 Bharat Ratna

-Bharat Ratna ("Jewel of India"), the highest civilian award of India, was instituted in the year 1954.
+Bharat Ratna ('Jewel of India'), the highest civilian award of India, was instituted in 1954.
 Any person without distinction of race, occupation, position, gender or religion is eligible for this award.
 It is awarded in recognition of exceptional service or performance of the highest order in any field of human endeavour.
-On conferment of the award, the recipient receives a Sanad (certificate) signed by the President and a medallion.
+On conferment of the award, the recipient receives a sanad (certificate) signed by the President and a medallion.

-Padma Awards
+Padma awards

-Padma Awards were instituted in the year 1954.
+Padma Awards were instituted in 1954.
 Except for brief interruptions during the years 1978 to 1979 and 1993 to 1997, these awards have been announced every year on Republic Day.
 The award is given in three categories: Padma Vibhushan, Padma Bhushan and Padma Shri, in decreasing order of precedence.